Klamath River Dam Removal Project Begins

 image courtesy of www.caltrout.org

-For Tributary, and the whitewater community, this will be a great opportunity to run unique single and multi day rafting trips, ranging in difficulty from Class II to Class IV, on stretches of the Klamath River that have been hidden under reservoirs for nearly nearly 100 years.
-These new stretches of river include Big Bend, Wards Canyon, and Iron Gate.
-The difficulty of most of these runs will only be discovered once the dams are removed as whitewater recreation did not exist before their construction.
-Over the past few years, Tributary has worked with fellow rafting outfitters, the KRRC, Yaruk Tribe and American Whitewater, to establish mitigation plans for the dam removal and the future navigation of these new sections of river.
+For Tributary and the whitewater community, this will be a great opportunity to run unique single and multi-day rafting trips, ranging in difficulty from Class II to Class IV, on stretches of the Klamath River that have been hidden under reservoirs for nearly 100 years.
+These new stretches of the river include Big Bend, Wards Canyon, and Iron Gate.
+The difficulty of most of these runs will only be discovered once the dams are removed, as whitewater recreation did not exist before their construction.
+Over the past few years, Tributary has worked with fellow rafting outfitters, the KRRC, Yaruk Tribe and American Whitewater to establish mitigation plans for the dam removal and the future navigation of these new sections of the river.

-We look forward to sharing Klamath River rafting in the newly rehabilitated Klamath River basin with anyone interested in discovering these “lost” stretches of river.
+We look forward to sharing Klamath River rafting in the newly rehabilitated Klamath River basin with anyone interested in discovering these “lost” stretches of the river.
 Keep checking back for more updates on the Klamath dam removal process and opportunities for Klamath River rafting on this unique and exceptional river.
-Until then you can check out our exciting single day Upper Klamath river rafting trips, as well as our three day wilderness style Lower Klamath rafting trips.
+Until then, you can check out our exciting single-day Upper Klamath River rafting trips, as well as our three-day wilderness-style Lower Klamath rafting trips.
+Make the most of it, as this fall will be the last opportunity to raft the Upper Klamath before the dam removal alters the river’s landscape.